digitalocean/k8s-adoption-journey/docs/04-production/setup-ingress-production.md

     DO_API_TOKEN="<YOUR_DO_API_TOKEN_HERE>"

     kubectl create secret generic "digitalocean-dns" \
-        --namespace microservices-demo-staging \
+        --namespace microservices-demo-prod \
         --from-literal=access-token="$DO_API_TOKEN"
     ```

     !!! note
-        The secret must be created in the **same namespace** where the `Issuer` CRD is located - in this case the `microservides-demo-staging` namespace.
+        The secret must be created in the **same namespace** where the `Issuer` CRD is located - in this case the `microservides-demo-prod` namespace.

 8. Create an `issuer` resource for cert-manager using `kubectl` (make sure to replace the <> placeholders first):